The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 The term 'net sale proceeds' means the sales proceeds after commission and any VAT charged on the commission have been deducted.
 There is more information about this at section 3.51.18.

-goods on behalf of the individual, then the charity can only use 'Method
+those goods on behalf of the individual, then the charity can only

-A' to operate the Retail Gift Aid process.
-This is because the charity
+use 'Method A' to operate the Retail Gift Aid process.
+This is because

 However, if the charity uses an intermediate trading company that receives and sells the goods on behalf of an individual then it can use either 'Method A' or 'Method B' to operate the Retail Gift Aid process.
 The details of each method are set out below